Last Updated on July 2, 2026 by Daniel Globe

 No Booking Fees

 No booking fees make Thameslink direct bookings a cleaner, more transparent choice, so you only pay for your ticket rather than extra charges.
-You keep control, with no hidden fees reducing the total cost at checkout and reinforcing direct benefits for your journey.
 Direct purchase also gives you ticket-choice flexibility and clean pricing:

 - Choose collection or eTicket delivery.